royratcliffe/swi-prolog-pack-cover/README.md

 ```

 Note that `uses` requires a repository _and_ repository branch, tag or
 commit reference; actions do _not_ default to the main branch.
+Name the workflow for the workflow-passing shield.

 ## Shield badges